-2. a.
-Progress achieved in implementing the corrective measures adopted by the World Heritage Committee b.
-Is the timeframe for implementing the corrective measures suitable?
-If not, please propose an alternative timeframe and an explanation why this alternative timeframe is required.
+2.b.
+Progress achieved in implementing the corrective measures adopted by the World Heritage Committee

-The World Heritage Committee has not been yet formally approved the Corrective measures; therefore, the State Party has sent another revised version of DSOCR, and the related corrective measures during September 2019, which is also attached to this report for ease of reference. (see Annex2)
+Corrective measures have not been formally adopted by the Committee; therefore, the State Party has sent another revised version of DSOCR, and the related corrective measures during September 2019, which is also attached to this report for ease of reference.
+(See Annex2)

-A timeframe for the implementation of the proposed corrective measures has been set out (see Annex3); however, it could be amended depending on the DSOCR, and the MCP which is being elaborated, to ensure that all indicators and their timeframes are specific and applicable.
+A timeframe for the implementation of the proposed corrective measures has been set out (see Annex3), However, it could be amended depending on the DSOCR, and in line with the MCP objectives, strategies, and action plan, to ensure that all indicators and their timeframes are specific and applicable.

-According to the indicators and timeframe outlined in (Annex3), the Desired State of Conservation for the Removal of the Property from the List of World Heritage in Danger (DSOCR), are planned to be achieved within a period of 10 years.
+According to the indicators and timeframe outlined in (Annex3), the Desired State of Conservation for the removal of the property from the List of World Heritage in Danger (DSOCR), are planned to be achieved within a period of 10 years.
 However, the first DSOCR, "Dismissing all of the Occupying Power's plans and/or actions affecting the Outstanding Universal Value (OUV) of the World Heritage Property (WHP) and its authenticity and integrity", is not defined within this timeframe.
 Dismissal of the plans is largely dependent on actions and decisions taken by the IOP authorities, which are beyond the control of the State of Palestine.

 c.
-Progress achieved towards the Desired State of Conservation for the Removal of the Property from the list of World Heritage in Danger (DSOCR)
+Progress achieved towards the Desired State of Conservation for the removal of the property from the list of World Heritage in Danger (DSOCR)

-As mentioned before, the World Heritage Committee has not formally approved the DSOCR.
-However, progress is being achieved in the elaboration of MCP, which is an important key to ensuring adequate and effective safeguarding of the property and achieving the corrective measures of DSOCR. (see Annex 2)
+DSOCR have not been formally adopted by the Committee as mentioned before.
+However, the progress being achieved in the elaboration of MCP is an important key to ensuring adequate and effective safeguarding of the property and its inherent OUV, which is also considered an important corrective measure achieving the DSOCR, particularly section c.
+(See Annex 2)